Projects

 Simulation of the blood flow in abdominal aortic aneurysms

-Project carried out at EPFL, Lausanne, 2017, with Dr. C. Colciago and Prof. A. Quarteroni.
+Project carried out at EPFL, Lausanne, 2017, with C. Colciago and A. Quarteroni.
 Download the project report (PDF)

 Abdominal aortic aneurysms (AAA) are a pathology that cause 1 to 3% of the deaths among men aged between 65 and 85 in developed countries.
 One possible therapy is Endovascular Aneurysm Sealing (EVAS), which consists of filling the AAA sac with a polymer and making the blood flow through a stent.